Rishikesh Travel Guide: The Best Places to Visit, Eat and Stay

 Where to eat and drink in Rishikesh

-Rishikesh is a hippie haven with tons of cafes and restaurants serving reasonably priced local and international dishes as well as plenty of vegan and vegetarian food perfect for yogis.
 Chilling out at a cafe with views over the River Ganges is one of the most relaxing and pleasant ways to spend an afternoon and you’ll probably meet some interesting people.
-You’ll find anything from the local northern Indian style dishes like Chana Masala and Kadai Paneer, as well as healthy salads, sandwiches, espresso coffee, pizza, pasta, and platters.

-Be aware that as Rishikesh is a holy city no alcohol or meat dishes (including egg) are served.
+Be aware that as Rishikesh is a holy city no alcohol or non-veg/ meat dishes (including egg) are served.
 Lakshman Jhula and Tapovan are two areas of Rishikesh known for its plethora of good restaurants and cafes.

 Some of the best restaurants in Rishikesh Include :